 I’ve been a fan of fairy-tales since I was a little girl.
 As an adult, when I heard that the medieval town and castle Cesky Krumlov would bring to life all the scenes of my childhood dreams, I determined I would get there someday.

 After years of eager anticipation, that “someday” recently came to fruition.
-And the UNESCO World Heritage Site of Český Krumlov did not disappoint.
+One of many castles in the Czech Republic, the UNESCO World Heritage Site of Český Krumlov did not disappoint.

 Located about three hours south of Prague, this enchanting town is nestled in the hills and countryside of in South Bohemia, a region in the Czech Republic.
 The Vltava River twists, turns and bisects the town forming a natural moat around part the castle.